sjentsch/lsjDocs/_pages/Ch08_Estimation_5.rst

 confidence interval for the mean is actually pretty easy.
 Here’s how it works.
 Suppose the true population mean is *µ* and the standard deviation is *σ*.
-I’ve just finished running my study that has *N* participants, and the mean IQ among those participants is X̅.
+I’ve just finished running my study that has *N* participants, and the mean IQ among those participants is *X̄*.
 We know from our discussion of `the central limit theorem <Ch08_Estimation_3.html#the-central-limit-theorem>`__ that the sampling distribution of the mean is approximately normal.
 We also know from our discussion of the `normal distribution